 - Assuming responsibility for making healthcare decisions for the patient;

 - Administering medication, drugs, or using medicated, herbal, or vitamin-based products and remedies;

 - Using and administering medically oriented techniques or technology;

 - Manipulation, massage, physical therapy;

-- Intravenous or force-feeding;
+- Intravenous feeding;

 - Assuming responsibility for a patient’s financial or household business transactions;